 The Type Approval Authority which has granted type approval may at any time verify the conformity control methods applied in each production facility.
 The normal frequency of these verifications shall be twice a year.

-Modification and extension of approval of a child restraint system
+Modification and extension of approval of an enhanced child restraint system

-Every modification of a Child Restraint System shall be notified to the Type Approval Authority which approved the Child Restraint System.
+Every modification of an Enhanced Child Restraint System shall be notified to the Type Approval Authority which approved the Enhanced Child Restraint System.
 The Type Approval Authority may then either: